Backstage At TED, A Slew Of Sexual Harassment Allegations Are Unearthed

-The non-profit organization TED is facing sexual harassment claims both internally among their staff and externally from conference attendees.
+The non-profit organisation TED is facing sexual harassment claims both internally among their staff and externally from conference attendees.

-Claims by women attending the conference depict the conferences as environments that are not safe for women having an atmosphere of predatory male behavior that not only exists but is getting worse, according to emails and interviews conducted by the Washington Post.
+Claims by women attending the conference depict the conferences as environments that are not safe for women, having an atmosphere of predatory male behaviour that not only exists but is getting worse, according to emails and interviews conducted by the Washington Post.

 Advertisement